BETATry an improved version of this page

 1. Entry requirements

-You'll usually need to complete a foundation degree, HND or degree.
+You'll need to complete a foundation degree, higher national diploma (HND) or degree.
+You can do this at university or through an apprenticeship.

 - building services engineering